Sheffield to Hathersage Turnpike: The journey via Stanage Edge

 Long Causeway, as the turnpike is now called, followed the old Roman road.
 It is widely believed that this track follows the line of a Roman road running from Templeborough to the fort at Navio (Brough-on-Noe), but archaeologists have cast doubt on this.
-During the early 19th century a section of the turnpike at Lodge Moor was lost when the three Redmires reservoirs were built by 'Sheffield Waterworks', after obtaining an Act of Parliament authorising their construction and an aqueduct to Hadfield Dam, Crookes was completed in 1830.
+During the early 19th century a section of the turnpike at Lodge Moor was lost when the three Redmires reservoirs were built by 'Sheffield Waterworks', after obtaining an act of Parliament, the Sheffield Water Act 1830 (11 Geo.
+4 & 1 Will.
+4. c. lv), authorising their construction and an aqueduct to Hadfield Dam, Crookes was completed in 1830.

 The demise of the turnpikes

 In 1893 the Totley Tunnel (6,230-yards/3.5 miles/5.7 km long) was completed on the former London Midland and Scottish Railway (LMS) Manchester to Sheffield railway beneath Totley Moor making it the longest mainline railway tunnel in England, and rail-travel superseded the old turnpike routes.